 Brothers, do not we are sometimes like such ungrateful children?
 Are we always ready to “go beyond the camp, carrying His reproach”?
 Everyone wants to reign, and everyone wants everything, but the Scriptures teach us that we are saved in the hope, but for now, on earth – we have to make our salvation with fear and trembling.
 May the Lord keep us from neglecting or frivolously, like Esau, abandon the marvelous gift of adoption.
 Hope you already get the idea what does it mean to be adopted by God.

 Dear brothers and sisters!
-We talked and found answers to the question what does it mean to be adopted by God.
+We talked and found answers to the question what does it mean to be adopted by God, into God’s family.
 Do not think that you can admire the kingdom of God, doing nothing!
 The gospel clearly says that it “is taken by effort, and the one who uses the effort admires him.”

 Related Articles: Kingdom of God Like a Mustard Seed – Have Faith Like a Mustard Seed